 Welcome to the FAQ page of the Swiss Alliance Australia.

-Here, you’ll find answers and guidance on important topics for Swiss nationals in Australia, including old age pensions, identity documents, banking services, and military service.
+Here, you’ll find answers and practical insights from CSA Delegate Carmen Trochsler on key topics for Swiss nationals living in Australia, including old-age pensions, identity documents, banking services, and military service.

-Their goal is to help you navigate these topics and connect you with the right resources.
+Our goal is to make navigating these topics easier and connect you with the right resources.

 Frequent Asked Questions